 The Employer agrees that it will advise each employee of the union security and check-off provisions provided for in this collective agreement and have such employee sign a union card.
+The Employer will notify the Union when an employee is hired.
 Signed union cards shall be forwarded to the Union.